Party wall: United States

-In the United States, the term may refer to a fire wall that separates and is used in common by two adjoining buildings (condominium, row house), or the wall between two adjacent commercial buildings that were often built using common walls, or built walls onto existing walls.
-Rights and obligations are governed by state statutes, and common law.
+In the United States, the term may refer to a fire wall that separates and is used in common by two adjoining buildings (condominium, row house), or the wall between two adjacent commercial buildings that were built using common walls, or walls built onto existing walls.
+Rights and obligations are governed by state statutes and common law.

-The wall starts at the foundation and continues up to a parapet, creating two separate and structurally independent buildings on either side.
+The wall starts at the foundation and continues up to a parapet, separating two structurally independent buildings.